Morten Lund (musician)

-Morten Lund (born September 13, 1972) is a Danish jazz drummer.
+Morten Lund (born 13 September 1972) is a Danish jazz drummer.
 He co-leads a trio with Italian pianist Stefano Bollani and Danish bassist Jesper Bodilsen, and he is a member of Paolo Fresu's Devil Quartet and Kind of Porgy and Bess ensembles.
-As a sideman he has participated on more than 60 albums.
+As a sideman, he has participated in more than 60 albums.

 Biography

-Lund was born into a musical family in Viborg, Denmark, in 1972 to a father who played drums, trumpet, and guitar and was active part of the city's jazz scene, and a mother who played flute.
+Lund was born into a musical family in Viborg, Denmark, in 1972 to a father who played drums, trumpet, and guitar and was an active part of the city's jazz scene, and a mother who played the flute.
 At age 6, he started to play drums.
-He got his first paid jobs at age 15.
+He got his first paid job at the age of 15.
 In 1993 he was accepted into the Royal Academy of Music in Aarhus and only a year later, still a student, he started to play in the internationally recognized Klüvers Big Band.
-With this band that he recorded his first album.
+It was with this band that he recorded his first album.